Hacks to Build Muscle Faster

 Your body needs this recovery time to perform at its best.
 Other ways to boost both recovery and muscle in this rest time include taking power naps, which reduce stress and increase your body’s anabolic response, increasing growth hormone production, and taking cold showers.

-This can boost circulation, energizing you and increasing mental strength, which could boost your performance next time you lift.
+This can boost circulation, energizing you and increasing mental strength, which could boost your performance the next time you lift.

 5. Don’t Forget Cardio